huaweicloud/terraform-provider-huaweicloud/website/docs/r/gaussdb_cassandra_instance.html.markdown

   Changing this parameter will create a new resource.

 * `security_group_id` - (Required) Specifies the security group ID.
   Changing this parameter will create a new resource.

+* `enterprise_project_id` - (Optional) Specifies the enterprise project id, Only valid for users who have enabled the enterprise multi-project service.
+  Changing this parameter will create a new resource.

+* `ssl` - (Optional) Specifies whether to enable or disable SSL.
+Defaults to false.
+  Changing this parameter will create a new resource.

 * `datastore` - (Optional) Specifies the database information.
 Structure is documented below.